-It is important to remember that, in the tax credits determined for the years 2008, 2010, 2011, and 2012, the tax authority declared the losses on the sale of shares of such years as non-existent.
-Notwithstanding the above, in the liquidation of the 2013 fiscal year, it determined that such losses should be reversed; that is to say, it accepts that such losses are existing and valid, a situation that is contradictory and causes a double detriment to the company.
+It should be noted that for the tax credits determined for fiscal years 2008, 2010, 2011, and 2012, the tax authority declared the losses on the sale of shares of such years to be non-existent.
+However, in the 2013 liquidation, it determined that such losses should be reversed; meaning, it recognized the losses as existing and valid, a situation that is contradictory and causes a double detriment to the company.